pshihn/shihn.ca/posts/2020/voting-systems.md

 | Chocolate      | 195     |
 | Strawberry     | 205     |

 <strong class="won">Strawberry has won!</strong> Strawberry, which had the fewest votes in the Plurality voting system, has the most points in the Borda ranking system.
 Totally ridiculous, isn't it?
 Well maybe, but maybe not.
 Strawberry did receive the fewest third-place votes.
 And 75% of the people had Strawberry as their second choice.
-Perhaps Strawbery does deserve to win!
+Perhaps Strawberry does deserve to win!

 ## Instant Runoff Voting

 Let's take a look at a different model of interpreting the ranked voting data.
 In an Instant Runoff, the candidate with the fewest first-place votes is eliminated, and its votes are distributed to the second choice.
 This is then repeated until we have one candidate left standing.

 Some consider this model of iterative elimination a bit confusing and thereby not practical.
-But it's getting wide adoption including political elections (San Francisco and Oakland city elections, for example).
+But it's getting wide adoption, including in political elections (San Francisco and Oakland city elections, for example).
 It is also used to decide the winner of the Best Picture Academy Award.

 Let's apply this to our current example.